neumanbrett/qvscode/README.md

 ## Launching a VSCode session using NCAR compute node job

-You must have a running login session to launch the *qvscode* script.
-Connect to the login node using the method described here: https://ncar-hpc-docs.readthedocs.io/en/latest/environment-and-software/vscode/#connecting-to-compute-nodes
+You must have a running login session within VSCode to launch the *qvscode* script.
+Connect to the login node in VSCode using the method described here: https://ncar-hpc-docs.readthedocs.io/en/latest/environment-and-software/vscode/#connecting-to-compute-nodes

+The command `qvscode` can be called directly in the latest NCAR software stack 24.12.

-From a login node launch the script:
+Alternatively, you can clone the repository and call it a login node launch the script:

-`./glade/home/u/bneuman/scripts/qvscode/qvscode.sh`
+`bin/qvscode`

+## Procedure

+1. Open VSCode on your local machine
+2. In VSCode, connect to a Casper login node using RemoteSSH as described [here](https://ncar-hpc-docs.readthedocs.io/en/latest/environment-and-software/vscode/#connecting-to-derecho-or-casper)
+3. Once connected to the login node, open up a new terminal window (Ctrl+Shift+\`)
+4. Load the ncarenv/24.12 using `module load ncarenv/24.12` in the terminal
+5. Call `qvscode`
+6. Enter a valid project code and follow the prompts to launch a PBS job
+7. A new VSCode window will open and connect to the compute node when your PBS job has started

+Step 6 will not prompt you for a project code if you have PBS_ACCOUNT defined or if you are using the [Settings](#settings) mode and have set your project code with in `.qvscode_settings` file.

 ### Operating Modes